Batman/Teenage Mutant Ninja Turtles: Plot

 Once they enter the Turtles' dimension, they discover that Bane has nearly conquered the city and taken over a large majority of the Foot Clan, including Bebop and Rocksteady.
 They reunite with the Turtles, Splinter, April, and Casey in the sewer.
 Raphael expresses outrage at Donatello's mistake that resulted in the city's chaos, but Splinter calms him down and welcomes Batman into their home.
 April shows the group footage she got of Bane on her phone to determine his movement patterns.
 Batman observes that Bane's Venom tank on his back is nearly empty and proposes they attack in the next 24 hours, where Bane will be at his most vulnerable.
 Back at the Foot lair, however, Bane has Bebop and Rocksteady bring him the disgraced scientist Baxter Stockman to create more Venom.

 Damian remains in the Turtles' lair and plunges Donatello back into depression through merciless criticism, which sparks a duel between him and Raphael.
 Batman, Leonardo, and Splinter reconnoiter Stockman's laboratory, where they find Bane in the midst of withdrawal from his lack of Venom.
 However, Bane is not that incapacitated as to miss their arrival and leaving to get the others; and as soon as the heroes are gone, he and Stockman initiate the next phase of their plan to inject the whole Foot Clan with a newly synthesized Venom-mutagen compound.
-Thus, when the Turtles, Batman, Splinter, and Robin return to the laboratory, they walk right into an ambush; when Bebop and Rocksteady trigger the trap, they accidentally expose Stockman to a mixture of mutagen and fly DNA, turning him into a human fly.
+Thus, when the Turtles, Batman, Splinter, and Robin return to the laboratory, they walk right into an ambush; when Bebop and Rocksteady trigger the trap, they accidentally expose Stockman to a mixture of mutagen and fly DNA, turning him into a humanoid fly.
 Quickly the heroes find themselves surrounded not only by Bane, Bebop, and Rocksteady but also the rest of the Foot Clan, all of them vastly enhanced with both Venom and mutagen.

 Facing these insurmountable odds, Batman attempts to execute an escape tactic, but Robin dashes that prospect with a reckless attack on Bebop, thus triggering a mass brawl.
 During the fighting, Bane singles out Raphael, beats him down, and prepares to break him over his knee, as he had done with Batman once before.
 Splinter intervenes, saving his son, but his concern for Raphael diverts his attention for a critical moment, enabling Bane to bring the lab's ceiling crashing down on him.
 Bane and his cohorts retreat to preserve their limited Venom supply, enabling the Turtles to recover their seriously injured father.